zhangxy0517/HyperGCT/README.md

 # test on 3DLoMatch
 python test_3DLoMatch.py --chosen_snapshot [exp_id] --descriptor FCGF --use_icp False
 ```
-where the `exp_id` should be replaced by the snapshot folder name for testing (e.g. `HyperGCT_3DMatch_release`).
+where the `exp_id` should be replaced by the snapshot folder name for testing (e.g., `HyperGCT_3DMatch_release`).
 The testing results will be saved in `logs/`.

 ### KITTI

-Similarly, the training and testing of KITTI data set can be done by running
+Similarly, the training and testing of KITTI dataset can be done by running
 ```bash
 # train on KITTI-10m
 python train_KITTI.py